Skip to main content

 Characterization and pre-assessment models

-Researchers may choose between two models for proposals to be submitted later in one of Calls types: Starting Grant ( StG), Consolidator Grant (CoG), and Advanced Grant (AdG):
+Researchers may choose between two formats for the proposals they will later submit under one of Calls categories: Starting Grant ( StG), Consolidator Grant (CoG), Advanced Grant (AdG), and now also the new Plus Grant (PLUS):

-- Step 1 – submission of part B1 of the application, including Extended Synopsis and Narrative CV, which will be pre-evaluated and commented on by 1 evaluator, with researchers receiving a report;
+• Step 1 – Submission of Part B1 of the application, including the Extended Synopsis and Narrative CV, which will be pre-evaluated and reviewed by one evaluator, with the researchers receiving a report; In the case of ERC Plus, the Statement of Vision must also be submitted.

-- Step 2 – submission of parts B1 and B2 of the application, which will be pre-evaluated and commented on by three evaluators, with researchers receiving three reports.
+• Step 2 – submission of Parts B1 and B2 of the application – and, in the case of ERC Plus, including the Statement of Vision – which will be pre-evaluated and commented on by three evaluators, with the researchers receiving three reports.

 Applications submitted to ERC-PT Pre-Assessment will be evaluated according to the ERC evaluation criteria for the respective Call, by a panel of international evaluators appointed annually, with extensive experience in evaluation processes, preferably with experience as panel members at the ERC.